CSCfi/csc-user-guide/docs/computing/quantum-computing/helmi/first-quantum-job.md

 circuit.measure_all()  # Measure all qubits in the Quantum Register.
 ```

-Note that `measure_all()` creates it's own ClassicalRegister!
+Note that [`measure_all()`](https://qiskit.org/documentation/stubs/qiskit.circuit.QuantumCircuit.measure_all.html) creates it's own [`ClassicalRegister`](https://qiskit.org/documentation/stubs/qiskit.circuit.ClassicalRegister.html)!

 Now the circuit is created!
 If you wish you can see what your circuit looks like by adding a print statement `print(circuit.draw())` and quickly running the python script.

 ## Setting the backend

 First we need to set our provider and backend.
 The provider is the service which gives an interface to the quantum computer and the backend provides the tools necessary to submitting the quantum job.
+The `HELMI_CORTEX_URL` is the endpoint to reach Helmi and is only reachable inside the `q_fiqci` partition.
+This environment variable is set automatically when loading the `helmi_qiskit` module.

 ```python
 HELMI_CORTEX_URL = os.getenv('HELMI_CORTEX_URL')